orenteriab/SumMetricSystem/README.md

 ### Start the service

 To start the service in order to test it functionally, you just need to run the command: `npm run start:dev`; and that's it, this command will run the linter, transpile the code, and configure the environment as is needed for development.
+This `start:dev` script works on top of `nodemon`, so every change in the `./src` directory will be reloaded automatically.

 Once the server is ready to listen, you can use your favorite REST client to hit the URLs:
 ```